The Precautionary Principle: Can we strike the balance between risk and reward?

-More information on the British Library TalkScience series: http://www.bl.uk/reshelp/experthelp/science/talkscience/talkscience.html
+More information is available on the British Library TalkScience series.

-Podcast from Rebecca Nesbit, Press Officer at the Society of Biology.
+Podcast from Dr Rebecca Nesbit, press officer at the Society of Biology.
 She interviewed panellists to hear their tips on how to get your stories into the news, and how to prepare for interviews with journalists.
 The speakers included scientists, journalists and press officers, and they were all keen to work together to ensure science is reported accurately and reaches a wide audience.
 Listen to hear their views!